pfmahoney/Proform_tdf_v2_BLE/README.md

    Set/verify the Offset is 0x0 (that’s what Adafruit’s own instructions call out).
   (Recommended) click Erase first
    Click Program.

+Lastly you could load the code up in VS Code using the included Github files.

 ## Future Improvements and known issues